-- 4.4.1 Trench A was positioned to the south of the section, immediately overlying Element 1 (layer [15]; Fig 3).
-Where contexts could be clearly defined, context numbers used for the recording of the section were continued in this trench. - 4.4.2 This trench was not excavated to natural glacial clays, [18], but was ceased at layer [17], interpreted in the cliff section as undisturbed naturally-accumulated peat. - 4.4.3 Above peat [17], and directly underlying the 'hearth' [15], was a layer of charcoal-rich peat, [16].
-This was sampled for future arthropod and general palaeoenvironmental analysis, and monolith samples were also taken for radiocarbon dating and palynological analysis.
-Several of the obviously unmodified pieces of wood, [16/1024], were encountered lying within deposit [16] and on its interface with [17], the underlying natural peat.
-Lying firmly within [16] were two slender pieces of possibly worked timber, [16/1023], one of which had originally protruded from the section (Plate 5).
-This piece was aligned approximately east/west, with the other timber lying directly upon it at its eastern end, at right angles, visible only in the section.
-Both pieces appeared modified, although this was confined to occasional worn tool facets indicating where side branches had been removed.
-The close association of peat [16] with burnt stone layer [15] raises the possibility that these were relatively contemporary, and that the timbers preserved in the underlying peat might represent some sort of simple structure, perhaps the remnants of a trough or platform. - 4.4.4 'Hearth' [15] lay directly above charcoal-rich peat [16], forming a very shallow mound which appeared to be petering out to the north and east, where it was only about 15mm in depth (Plate 4).
-The stone within the deposit was very diffuse, though grit and charcoal related to the deposit could be seen pushed into peat [16].
-This deposit was bulk sampled, with 80% of the layer removed for sieving and analysis.
+Trench A was positioned to the south of the section, immediately overlying Element 1 4.4.1 (layer [15]; Fig 2).
+Where contexts could be clearly defined, context numbers used for the recording of the section were continued in this trench.
+This trench was not excavated to natural glacial clays, [18], but was ceased at layer [17], interpreted in the cliff section as undisturbed naturally accumulated peat.
+Above peat [17], and directly underlying 'hearth' [15], was a layer of charcoal-rich peat, [16] (Fig 5; Plate 5).
+This was sampled for arthropod, insect and general palaeoenvironmental assessment, and monolith samples were also taken for radiocarbon dating and palynological assessment.
+Several of the obviously unmodified pieces of wood, [16/1024], were encountered lying within deposit [16] and on its interface with [17], the underlying natural peat (Fig 7).
+Lying firmly within [16] were two slender pieces of possibly worked timber, [16/1023], one of which had originally protruded from the section (Plate 6).
+This piece was aligned approximately east/west, with the other timber lying directly upon it at its eastern end, at right-angles, visible only in the section.
+Both pieces appeared modified, although this was confined to occasional worn tool facets, indicating where side branches had been removed.
+The close association of peat [16]

+- 4.4.4 'Hearth' [15] lay directly above charcoal-rich peat [16], forming a very shallow mound which appeared to be petering out to the north and east (Fig 8), where it was only about 15mm in depth (Plate 5).
+The stone within the deposit was very diffuse, though grit and charcoal related to it could be seen pushed into peat [16].
+This deposit was bulk sampled, with 80% of the layer removed for sieving and assessment.
 The nature of the material suggests that the trench examined the surviving periphery of an originally considerably larger 'hearth' deposit, with by far the greatest part of it now having been washed into the sea. - 4.4.5 Layer [15] was again overlain and effectively sealed by peat [14], as seen in the cliff section.
-This was sampled for future arthropod and other analysis, and monolith samples were taken for radiocarbon dating and palynological analysis.
-Above it, layer [13] was a band of intercalated layers of peat and sand; a bulk sample was also taken from the largest band of peat.

-4.4.6 The overlying dune sand, [11], was removed fairly rapidly by hand, and produced no finds except modern plastic.
+This was sampled for arthropod, insect and other assessment, and monolith samples were taken for radiocarbon dating and palynological assessment.
+Above it, layer [13] was a band of intercalated layers of peat and sand; a bulk sample was also taken from the largest band of peat. - 4.4.6 The overlying dune sand [11] was removed fairly rapidly by hand, and produced no finds except modern plastic.